RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 The `source` section can optionally include the following attributes:

-- `retries` - Number of attempts to read from the database in case of disconnect.
+- `retries` - Number of attempts to read from the database.
 The default is 1.
 - `timeout` - Number of seconds to wait before reading of data is timed-out (0 - no limit).
 The default is 3 seconds.

 ##### Using custom sql queries